-These vertical line numbers are based on the active image area as specified in SMPTE ST 2036-1.
+2 These vertical line numbers are based on the active image area as specified in SMPTE ST 2036-1.

-- In 50 Hz regions, the picture rates of 24/1.001, 24, 30/1.001, 30, 60/1.001, and 60 Hz shall not be used. - The color space container shall be Rec.709 [4]. - The color subsampling shall be 4:2:0. - Spatial Scalable Coding (Section 6.3.1) shall not be used. - HDR capabilities (Section 6.3.2) shall not be used. - 3D capabilities (Section 6.3.3) shall not be used. - High Frame Rate temporal layering capabilities (Section 6.3.4) shall not be used.
+- In 50 Hz regions, the picture rates of 24/1.001, 24, 30/1.001, 30, 60/1.001, and 60 Hz shall not be used. - Each SPS shall have vui_parameters_flag set equal to 1.
+This indicates that the vui_parameters() syntax structure as specified in HEVC [2] Annex E is present. - Each SPS shall have colour_description_present_flag set equal to 1.
+This indicates that the colour_primaries, transfer_characteristics, and matrix_coeffs elements are present. - Each SPS shall have colour_primaries present and set equal to 1.
+This constrains the color primaries to be ITU-R BT.709 [4]. - Each SPS shall have transfer_characteristics present and set equal to 1.
+This constrains the transfer characteristics to SDR as specified by ITU-R BT.709 [4]. - Each SPS shall have matrix_coeffs present and set equal to 1.
+This constrains the matrix coefficients to be ITU-R BT.709 [4]. - The color subsampling shall be 4:2:0. - Each SPS shall have video_full_range_flag present and set equal to 0.
+This constrains the sample values to be of narrow range.
+Note that "narrow range" is sometimes referred to as "limited range." - Spatial Scalable Coding (Section 6.3.1) shall not be used. - HDR capabilities (Section 6.3.2) shall not be used. - 3D capabilities (Section 6.3.3) shall not be used. - High Frame Rate temporal sub-layering capabilities (Section 6.3.4) shall not be used.